rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/2 - Process/readme.md

 	_Testing a query_

 1. Confirm that you see the output pictured below.
 The test data contains 50 rows, each representing an event transmitted to the IoT hub by one of the cameras in the camera array.
-DEVICEID is the camera's device ID, LATITUDE and LATITUDE specify the camera's geographic location, URL is the URL of the blob containing the picture that was taken, and TIMESTAMP is the time at which the picture was taken.
+DEVICEID is the camera's device ID, LATITUDE and LATITUDE specify the camera's location, URL is the URL of the blob containing the picture that was taken, and TIMESTAMP is the time at which the picture was taken.
 The other fields were added by Azure.

 	![Query result](Images/query-results-1.png)

 	_Query result_

 1. One of the key features of the Stream Analytics Query Language is its ability to group results using windows of time whose length you specify.
 Windowing is enacted by using the keywords [TumblingWindow](https://msdn.microsoft.com/library/azure/dn835055.aspx), [HoppingWindow](https://msdn.microsoft.com/library/azure/dn835041.aspx), and [SlidingWindow](https://msdn.microsoft.com/library/azure/dn835051.aspx) in a GROUP BY clause.
-To demonstrate, enter the following query to count the number of times the cameras were triggered each minute and click **Test** to execute it:
+To demonstrate, execute the following query to count the number of times the cameras were triggered each minute:

 	```sql
 	SELECT System.Timestamp as [Time Ending],